-The past two years has seen enormous growth in my little bookkeeping business for which I am very grateful.
+The past two years have seen enormous growth in my little bookkeeping business for which I am very grateful.
 We are doing so well in fact, that I now feel that it’s time to give something back to the community to show my gratitude.
-So for the past few months I have been wondering about my options for “giving back”.
+So for the past few months, I have been wondering about my options for “giving back”.
 Being so busy now in the practice, it’s not really possible for me to give of my time per SE so I have been looking at some alternatives.
-Something I am playing with (currently only in my head!) is donation of a percentage of our profits.
+Something I am playing with (currently only in my head!) is a donation of a percentage of our profits.
 The way I am thinking this might work is described below.

 I am thinking that my giving program could work along the lines of this (again, this is only in it’s very early stages, so nothing is concrete as yet):

 - Choose 4 or 5 high profile charities who would be the recipients of the donations e.g. St Vincent de Paul, RSPCA (or other animal charity – has to be an animal charity in there somewhere because I love, love, love animals!), Ronald McDonald House or Royal Children’s Hospital (dear to my heart), maybe something like #FightMND, Red Cross, Beyond Blue or Make a Wish Foundation.
 There are so many charities, so many to choose from – this would be the hard part of the process me thinks!

 - Donate a percentage of each client’s invoice (every invoice) to one of these charities.
 Of course, deciding on that percentage figure will not be easy – still working on that aspect!

 - Either ask each client which charity they would like me to donate to on their behalf, or choose for them – not sure just yet!